Posted on 06/23/2015

 You created standardized operating procedures, determined maintenance schedules for your equipment, established service level agreements for your team, and started to analyze the data.

 But you aren’t seeing any changes in the performance of your equipment.
 Now what?

 Even though you’ve ticked all the boxes for creating a preventive maintenance program, there may still be opportunities to improve.

 Ask yourself these 5 questions to see how you can strengthen your preventive maintenance program:

 Benchmark metrics indicate where you currently stand with your preventive maintenance program.
 These metrics can include the number of PMs that you complete on a monthly basis, or analyze how much time your team spends on preventive vs. reactive maintenance activities.

-Setting standardized operating procedures is a step in the right direction for having a world-class preventive maintenance program, but they are useless if not everyone on the team can access them.
+Developing standardized operating procedures is a step in the right direction for a world-class preventive maintenance program, but they're useless if not everyone on the team can access them.

-The 10 percent rule can transform a good PM program to one of world-class levels.
-This rule dictates the timeline for completing preventive maintenance routines to ensure that it’s providing the benefits to the equipment and your team.
-In the case of a monthly preventive maintenance routine, technicians must complete the PM within 1-1/2 days before or after the start date of the PM.
+For example, with a monthly preventive maintenance routine, technicians must complete the PM within one-and-a-half days before or after the start date of the PM.
 Learn more about the 10 percent rule in this blog post.

 While you will see some immediate gains from implementing a preventive maintenance routine, the biggest benefit of implementing a PM program will be tracked over time.